home-assistant/home-assistant.io/source/_integrations/xiaomi_aqara.markdown

 ### Covers

 The cover entity allows you to control connected Aquara covers.
 You can do the following:

 - Open the cover.
 - Close the cover.
 - Stop the cover motion.
 - Move the cover to a specific position.
 - See the current position of the cover.

+### Lights

+The light entity allows you to control the internal light of the Xiaomi gateway.
+The entity is called `light.gateway_light_28ffffffffff`.
+You can do the following:

+- Turn the light on and off.
+- Set the brightness.
+- Set the color using HS or RGB color coding.

+The requirement is that you have setup [Xiaomi aqara](/integrations/xiaomi_aqara/).

 ### Locks